UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_04.md

 <center/>

-Notes: One of the most interesting tools you will fins on GitHub .
+Notes: Git and GitHub allows collaboration with others .

 ---